 Related party transactions

 Etteplan Group's related parties include such persons that have control, joint control or significant influence over the Group.
 Also the Group's key personnel, i.e. the members of the Board of Directors and Management Group including the CEO are included in the related parties.
 Companies in control or joint control of the before mentioned persons are considered as other related parties.
+Companies in control or joint control of the aforementioned persons are considered as other related parties.
 Related party transactions are priced according to Group's normal pricing basis and sales conditions.

-In 2016 Etteplan’s service purchases and sales from and to other related party companies were related to administrative cooperation between the companies.
-In connection with the acquisitions in spring 2016 Ingman Group Oy Ab, a related party of Etteplan Oyj, granted Etteplan a market-based loan, which was converted into Etteplan’s shares in connection with the rights issue in June 2016.
+In 2017 Etteplan’s service purchases and sales from and to other related party companies were related to administrative cooperation between the companies.